BrandinGrindstaff/GMpi/README.md

 ```

 After obtaining the software, change into the `GMpi` repo and run the `configuration.py`
-script.
+script, being sure to include which pins were used for the DHT and data sensors.

 ```
 cd GMpi
-python3 configuration.py
+python3 configuration.py <dht-pin> <data-pin>
 ```

-This will create a configuration file where all of the needed file paths and sensor thresholds
+This will create a configuration file (`config.txt`) where all of the needed file paths and sensor thresholds
 can be set for monitoring.
+Several of the values in the configuration file will be automatically set and
+values that need to be added by the user will be listed as `<REPLACE>`.